 There is a great deal to think about if you have suffered a brain injury.
 Here are some of the most common questions and the answers to them:

 - What constitutes a brain injury?

-Put simply, a brain injury is any injury that temporarily or permanently reduces your brain’s ability to function as it should.
-The signs of brain injury are not always immediately obvious.
-In fact, you may not show symptoms until weeks, months, or years after the accident.
+A brain injury is often caused by a direct impact to the head.
+It can temporarily or permanently reduce your brain's ability to function normally.
+Signs of brain injury are not always apparent.
+You may not show symptoms until weeks or years later.
 That is why you should always undergo a thorough medical examination after an accident.
 And if you have trouble at any time after an accident, you should go back to your doctor for a follow-up.

 - What are the types of brain injury?

 There are two types of brain injuries: traumatic and acquired.

 A traumatic brain injury occurs at the moment of impact.
 A few characteristics of this injury are: